Hyperbolic Topological Band Insulators

-Our work constitutes the first step towards designing topological hyperbolic Hamiltonians and exploring the interplay between geometry and topology in such systems.
+\emph{Outlook.}---Our work constitutes an essential step towards designing topological hyperbolic Hamiltonians and exploring the interplay of geometry and topology in such systems.
+It is natural to wonder if similar constructions of topological insulators generalize to other hyperbolic $\{p , q\}$ lattices.
+Indeed, the Haldane model on the $\{6 , 4\}$ lattice has very recently been implemented as an electric-circuit network by Ref.~\onlinecite{Zhang:2022}, while another model of Chern insulator on the $\{8 , 3\}$ lattice, although lacking translation symmetry, has been considered by Ref.~\onlinecite{Liu:2022}.
+However, these works did not apply HBT to characterize the models, thus lacking the momentum-space language.

 A key difference between hyperbolic and Euclidean lattices is the extensive scaling of the boundary in the hyperbolic case, implying a finite fraction of boundary sites \emph{irrespective} of the system size~\cite{Boettcher:2020,Saa:2021}.
-The consequence for topological models is that a \emph{macroscopic fraction of all states} contribute to topological edge states, which contrasts sharply with Euclidean topological models.
-It would be intriguing to investigate features of non-Hermitian topology in this context, as the non-Hermitian skin effect likewise affects a macroscopic fraction of the spectrum~\cite{Okuma:2020,Weidemann:2020,Hofmann:2020,Helbig:2020,Lv:2021}.
-The extensive hyperbolic boundary also gives access to studying novel one-dimensional many-body models affected by the bulk design through the bulk-boundary correspondence.
-Furthermore, hyperbolic toy-models with non-vanishing 3D ($\ztwo$-valued Fu-Kane-Mele~\cite{Fu:2007}) and 4D ($\intg$-valued second Chern number~\cite{Nakahara:1990,Zhang:2001}) topological invariants can be constructed.
-While these invariants are trivial for the presented hH and rhKM models, they can be implemented through reverse engineering by starting from a 4D Euclidean Bloch-Hamiltonian, $\mathcal{H}(\bs{k})$, which features such nontrivial invariants.
-For this, one constructs a hyperbolic tight-binding model where each component $k_\mu$ of $\bs{k}$ is replaced by a generator $\gamma_\mu$ of the hyperbolic Bravais lattice.
-On a theoretical side, we expect these considerations to lead to an extension of the crystallography of \emph{regular} hyperbolic lattices~\cite{Boettcher:2021} to more general hyperbolic space groups.
-We believe these to be exciting directions for future investigations into the potentially novel phases at the interface of geometry and topology.
+Consequently, a \emph{macroscopic fraction of all states} contributes to topological edge modes, in stark contrast to Euclidean topological models.
+It will be intriguing to investigate features of non-Hermitian topology in this context, as the non-Hermitian skin effect likewise affects a macroscopic fraction of the spectrum~\cite{Borgnia:2020,Okuma:2020,Weidemann:2020,Hofmann:2020,Helbig:2020,Lv:2021}.
+The extensive hyperbolic boundary is also anticipated to give access to novel one-dimensional many-body models affected by the bulk design through the bulk-boundary correspondence.